AB-BLAST 3.0 is a powerful

 one protein and one nucleotide —

-because the file name extensions of XDF database files are distinct
+because the file name extensions of XDF databases are distinct

 Using the -t option to xdformat,